 Looking for the best mods in Mount & Blade II: Bannerlord?
 Taleworlds’ sandbox RPG is now in early access and has been greeted with a ridiculous player count as fans of the series and newcomers flock.
 Now modding tools are available in Bannerlord and the studio explains exactly how this works with an introductory video.
-Of course, modders have wasted no time creating mods for Bannerlord, so here are some of the best mods they’ve seen on Steam from the Mount and Blade series.
+Of course, modders have wasted no time creating mods for Bannerlord, so here are some of the best.

-Taleworlds opened up the discussion to the Mount and Blade community, and specifically those interested in understanding how modding will function in Bannerlord and now mods are available and of course the modding community have been hard at work bringing the initial wave of Bannerlord mods for fans to tinker with, and hopefully more will be on the way.
+Taleworlds previously opened up the discussion to the Mount and Blade community, and specifically those interested in understanding how modding will function in Bannerlord and now mods are available and of course the modding community have been hard at work bringing the initial wave of Bannerlord mods for fans to tinker with, and hopefully more will be on the way.

 Mount & Blade II: Bannerlord mods